phaserjs/phaser/README.md

 How to Build
 ------------

-We provide a fully compiled version of Phaser in the `build` directory, in both plain and minified formats.
+We provide a fully compiled version of Phaser in the `build` folder, in both plain and minified formats.

+You will also find custom builds in the `build\custom` folder, that split phaser up into components.

-We also provide a Grunt script that will build Phaser from source along with all the examples.
+We also provide a Grunt script that will build Phaser from source.

-Run `grunt` to perform a default build to the `dist` folder and update the examples.
+Run `grunt` to perform a default build to the `dist` folder.

 If you replace Pixi or p2 then run `grunt replace` to patch their UMD strings so they work properly with Phaser and requireJS.

+Note: Some of you may not be aware, but the `phaser.min.js` file in the build folder contains all 3 physics systems bundled in.
+If you only need Arcade Physics then you can use `build\custom\phaser-arcade-physics.min.js` instead.
+This will save you 180KB from the minified file size.

 Koding